-Event Action by Person-in-charge of Odour Monitoring: Action by Project Proponent: (a) Rectify any unacceptable practice; Implement more mitigation measures if necessary; Inform Drainage Services Department (DSD) or the operator of the Siu Ho Wan Sewage Treatment Works (SHWSTW) if exceedance is considered to be caused by the operation of the SHWSTW.
-Inform North Lantau Refuse Transfer Station (NLTS) operator if exceedance is considered to be caused by the operation of NLTS.
+Event Action by Person-in-charge of Odour Monitoring: Action by Project Proponent: (a) exceedance is considered to be caused by the operation of the SHWSTW.
+5. Inform North Lantau Refuse Transfer Station (NLTS) operator if exceedance is considered to be caused by the operation of NLTS.
 Exceedance of action level (Odour Complaints) Identify source/reason of exceedance; Carry out odour patrol to determinate odour intensity.
 Carry out investigation and verify the complaint whether it is related to potential odour emission from the nearby SHWSTW; Carry out investigation to identify the source/reason of exceedance.
 Investigation should be completed within 2 weeks; Rectify any unacceptable practice; Implement more mitigation measures if necessary; Inform DSD or the operator of the SHWSTW if exceedance is considered to be caused by the operation of the SHWSTW.
 Inform NLTS operator if exceedance is considered to be caused by the operation of NLTS.
-Limit Leve el Exceedance of limit level Identify source/reason of exceedance; Inform EPD; Repeat odour patrol to confirm findings; Increase odour patrol frequency to bi-weekly; Assess effectiveness of remedial action and keep EPD informed of the results; If exceedance stops, cease additional odour patrol.
+Limit Leve el Exceedance of limit level 1.
+Identify source/reason of exceedance; 2.
+Inform EPD; 3.
+Repeat odour patrol to confirm findings; 4.
+Increase odour patrol frequency to bi-weekly; 5.
+Assess effectiveness of remedial action and keep EPD informed of the results; 6.
+If exceedance stops, cease additional odour patrol.
 Carry out investigation to identify the source/reason of exceedance.
 Investigation should be completed within 2 weeks; Rectify any unacceptable practice; Formulate remedial actions; Ensure remedial actions properly implemented; If exceedance continues, consider what more/enhanced mitigation measures should be implemented; Inform DSD or the operator of the SHWSTW if exceedance is considered to be caused by the operation of the SHWSTW.